-This paper contains the abstract of five lectures conceived as an introduction to Γ -convergence methods in the theory of Homogenization, and delivered on September 8-10, 1993 as part of the "School on Homogenization" at the ICTP, Trieste.
-Its content is strictly linked and complementary to the subject of the courses held at the same School by A. Defranceschi and G. Buttazzo.
-Prerequisites are some basic knowledge of functional analysis and of Sobolev spaces (as a reference we shall use the books by Adams [3] and Ziemer [29]; see also the Appendix to the Lecture Notes by A. Defranceschi in this volume).
-A list of notations can be found at the end of this paper.
+These Lecture Notes contain the abstract of five lectures conceived as an introduction to $\Gamma$ -convergence methods in the theory of Homogenization, and delivered on September 8-10, 1993 as part of the "School on Homogenization" at the ICTP, Trieste.
+Their content is strictly linked and complementary to the subject of the courses held at the same School by A. Defranceschi and G. Buttazzo.
+Prerequisites are some basic knowledge of functional analysis and of Sobolev spaces.
+An enlarged version of these Lecture Notes is contained in A. Braides and A. Defranceschi Homogenization of Multiple Integrals, Oxford University Press, Oxford, 1998

-Lesson One.
+Section One.
 Gamma-convergence for Integral Functionals